By Canada specialist Jon

 Despite being Nova Scotia’s capital, Halifax feels more like a town, both in its size and the small-community spirit of its residents.

-During your stay, you could explore Citadel Hill, a fort above the city whose outer walls make the shape of an eight-pointed star.
+During your stay, you could explore Halifax Citadel National Historic Site, a fort above the city whose outer walls make the shape of an eight-pointed star.
 The current incarnation dates from the 1800s, and its museum tells the military history of the province.
 Visit around midday, and you’ll see the firing of the noonday gun.

 I also recommend dining on seafood, delivered to waterfront restaurants each morning (the lobster is a particular highlight).
 I wasn’t a big seafood lover before, but the freshness of everything I tasted changed my mind.